-Lightricks Design System team was formed as an effort to establish a coherent and consistent source of components, styles, and patterns to make it seamless and more efficient for Lightricks' Product Designers to design consistent experiences across all Lightricks apps, and bridge the gap between designers and developers with a common shared language.
+The Lightricks Design System team was formed to establish a coherent source of components, styles, and patterns, making it easier for Lightricks' product designers to create consistent experiences across apps and giving designers and developers a shared language.

 Mobile Components